LOST 2021 – A Stone Age Conference

 Neolithisation – change and continuity

-On June 19, 2020, the Museum Lolland-Falster opens a new exhibition in connection with LOST (Lolland’s Stone Age project).
+On June 26, 2020, the Museum Lolland-Falster opened the new Stone Age exhibition LOLA in connection with LOST (Lolland’s Stone Age project).

-The exhibition is based on the results of the archaeological excavations on the isle of Lolland prior to the establishment of a fixed link across Fehmarn Belt between Denmark and Germany.
+The exhibition was created based on the results of the archaeological excavations on the isle of Lolland prior to the establishment of a fixed link across Fehmarn Belt between Denmark and Germany.

 The excavation, which is the largest Stone Age excavation ever undertaken in Denmark, has revealed an entire fiord landscape beneath massive marine sediments.
 In this rebound landscape we have found sites with exceptional preservation conditions for organic materials.